 \subsection{Complex simulation: flexible baseline hazard, time-varying interactions}

 }

 We use this simulation to assess performance on data with a complex baseline hazard and a time-varying interaction.
 We design the model where \(\gamma_{1}=3.9, \gamma_{2}=3, \gamma_{3}=-0.43, \gamma_{4}=1.33,\gamma_{5}=-0.86, \beta_{{1}}=-5, \beta_{{2}}=-1, \beta_{{3}}=1, \tau_{1}=0.001, \tau_{2}=-1\) and \(\psi_{i}\) are basis splines.
-The \(\gamma\) coefficients are obtained from an intercept-only cubic splines model with three knots using the \emph{flexsurvspline} function from the \textbf{flexsurv} package \citep{flexsurv} on the German Breast Cancer Study Group dataset as it provides a complex baseline hazard from which we can simulate.
-The study comprised 686 women with breast cancer followed between 1984 and 1989 \citep{royston2002flexible}.
+The \(\gamma\) coefficients are obtained from an intercept-only cubic splines model with three knots using the \emph{flexsurvspline} function from the \textbf{flexsurv} package \citep{flexsurv} on the German Breast Cancer Study Group dataset.
+These coefficients provide parameters for a complex baseline hazard from which we can simulate.
+The study comprised of 686 women with breast cancer followed between 1984 and 1989 \citep{royston2002flexible}.
 These $\gamma$, $\beta$ and $\tau$ coefficients are used as our baseline hazard parameters and are fixed for the analysis.
 The \(\beta\) coefficients represent direct effects, \(\tau_{2}\) represents an interaction and \(\tau_{1}\) is a time-varying interaction.

 \hypertarget{performance-comparison-in-complex-simulation}{